stroomnetwork/stroom-contracts-rebase/README.md

 - Adds rewards to the pool via signed messages.
 - Updates `totalSupply` without changing `totalShares`.
-- Supports the rebase mechanism, which automatically distributes new rewards among tokens.
+- Supports the rebase mechanism, which automatically distributes new rewards among token holders.

 #### Redeem

-- Converts strBTC tokens into an equivalent amount of BTC.
+- Converts strBTC tokens into an equivalent amount of BTC by burning strBTC and specifying Bitcoin redemption address in the burning transactions.
-- Includes validation of Bitcoin addresses.
+- Contract checks the validity of Bitcoin addresses to avoid locking BTC unspendable.

 ---

 ## wstrBTC

-**wstrBTC** is a wrapper for the rebase token **strBTC**, which locks user shares.
+**wstrBTC** is an ERC-20 wrapper for the rebase token **strBTC**, which locks user shares.
 This ensures compatibility with DeFi protocols that do not support rebase tokens.

 ### Key Functions

 #### Wrap

 - Converts `strBTC` to `wstrBTC`.
-- Locks user shares to maintain balance stability.
-- Protects against balance changes due to rebase.
+- user's `wstrBTC` balance is stable, but conversion rate to `strBTC` is changing

 #### Unwrap

 - Converts `wstrBTC` back to `strBTC`.
-- Allows users to retrieve tokens with updated balances after a rebase.
+- Allows users to retrieve tokens with updated balances after a reward accrual rebases.

 ---

-## High-Level Architecture
+## Implementation Details

 ### strBTC